leemings98-source/RetailSales/README.md

                           "SELECT Count(*) FROM retail_sales_dataset;"

-resulted in a total of 4280 rows of data while removing the duplicates cleared up 80 rows in total.
+The raw dataset contained 4,280 rows.
+After removing 80 duplicate records, 4,200 rows remained.

-### Checking Sales Formula
+### Validating the Sales Formula
 The initial lookover of the pricing, quantity, unit price and profit felt off.
-A quick formula testing was done to see how many invalid/sales mismatch results came back before continuing to fixing the values in the dataset.
+I tested the expected sales formula to identify how many records contained invalid values or sales mismatches before continuing with the data-cleaning process.

                With Price_Check as(